Every Hilbert space frame has a Naimark complement: Fusion Frames

 \begin{definition} Given two subspaces $W_1,W_2$ of $\cH_M$ with dim $W_1=d_1\le$ dim $W_2=d_2$, the {\em principal angles} $(\theta_1,\theta_2,\ldots \theta_{d_1})$ between the subspaces are defined as

 Two vectors $f_1,g_1$ are called {\em principal vectors} if they give the minimum above.
 The remaining principal angles and vectors are defined recursively via

 \end{definition}

-Now we will consider how principal angles are passed from a fusion frame to the general Naimark fusion frame.
-To accomplish this, we will use the following theorem which we prove for Parseval frames.
+Now we will consider how principal angles are passed from a fusion frame to the Naimark fusion frame.
+In definition \ref{fusdef}, for $\ell=1,\ldots,L$, we choose $\{f_{\ell d}\}_{d=1}^{D_\ell}$ as an orthonormal basis for each subspace $W_\ell$.
+By (\ref{three2}) of Theorem \ref{properties}, the Naimark fusion frame subspace $W'_\ell$ must also have dimension $D_\ell$.
+Thus the number of principal angles and vectors between $W_n$ and $W_m$ compared to those between $W'_n$ and $W'_m$, $1\leq n,m\leq L$ must be the same.
+To calculate these principal angles and vectors for the Naimark fusion frame, we will use the following theorem which we prove for Parseval fusion frames.